Can You Eat Eggplant if You Have a Fatty Liver?

 is eggplant good for fatty liver

-Eggplant is often fried – which is not good for fatty liver due to the added saturated fats, trans fats, and carbohydrates.
-You’ll find fried eggplant on pizza and other various dishes.
+Eggplant is often fried – which is not good for fatty liver due to the added saturated fats, trans fats, and carbohydrates brought in by frying.
+You’ll find fried eggplant on pizza and other various dishes and fried food is something we should stay away from.

 Frying (or adding sugars) is a way to make a healthy food unhealthy.
 Even the healthiest food out there will become harmful if you fry it or if you add a few scoops of sugar on top.
-So make sure to cook all your food right!
+So make sure to cook all your food right – for example, air frying is still acceptable for those with a fatty liver.

-When cooking eggplant, use only a small amount of extra virgin olive oil.
+When cooking eggplant, use only a small amount of extra virgin olive oil, but ideally use none and replace oil with water.
 Eggplant is extremely porous and will quickly soak up whatever cooking oil you’re using.
-Ensure it’s a healthy oil and use it in moderation.
+Ensure it’s a healthy oil (EVOO is the best choice) and use it in moderation.

 Healthy methods of cooking are roasting, steaming, sauteing, or baking – my favorite is roasting.
 You should try to use these instead of the added oil.
 I got used to cooking without oil and the effect on taste is not as bad as you might think.